fxadilima/Paladin-in-the-Violent-Winds/book1/en/prologue/part1.md

 Between Ayurbarwada's death in March 1320 and his own death in October 1322, Temüder attained a great power with the full support of Dagi.
 Immediately after her grandson's succession, Dagi reinstated Temüder as Minister of the Secretariat and took politics into her own hands more openly than during Ayurbarwada's reign.

-Despite Shidibala's aim to reform the government based on the Confucian principles, *Temuder's faction* linked up with the Alan guard and assassinated Shidibala in 1323. *This was the first violent transition struggle in the Yuan dynasty's history*, which is also known as the Coup d'état at Nanpo (南坡之變), that an emperor was overthrown by a group led by a non-Borjigin.
+Despite Shidibala's aim to reform the government based on the Confucian principles, *Temuder's faction* linked up with the Alani guard and assassinated Shidibala in 1323. *This was the first violent transition struggle in the Yuan dynasty's history*, which is also known as the Coup d'état at Nanpo (南坡之變), that an emperor was overthrown by a group led by a non-Borjigin.

 ## *Haengju, February 1324: A Little Fairy's Understanding of Power*